Do you need information on what are functional requirements in software engineering?

 3. Have a structured review of the functional specification document

-You need an effective functional requirements document as an input to the development process.
+You need an effective functional requirements document as input to the development process.
 This requires a thorough review.
 Institute a structured review process.

 The project manager should lead the review process, and the project manager should involve the architect, business analysts, the development team, and testers.
 Choose the right people for this review since it requires significant review expertise.
 There could be multiple iterations of this process depending on the methodology you use.